Homewood-Children-s-Village/Community-Reinvestment-Protocol/villages_finance/README.md

 - `get_pool()`: Get pool details (view)
 - `get_investor_portfolio()`: Get investor's portfolio (view)
 - `get_borrower_loans()`: Get borrower's loans (view)

+> **Tokenization note:** Pools currently require the staking/liquidity token specified by `token_admin_addr`.
+For the MVP implementation the pool address must match the admin/registry address so that the same signer can withdraw funds when finalizing, repaying, or fulfilling investor claims.

 **Pool Status**:
 - `0` - Pending: Created but not yet active